Accruent/jiragen/README.md

 #=> reads the files located at "./config/my-custom-jiragen-config.yaml" and "./config/my-issues-template.csv" and pushes issues to JIRA
 ```

-#### Options for `jiragen push`
+### Command Options

 **`--config`** (default: `"./jiragen.yaml"`)
-The path to the custom config file, if one was set.
+A custom path where the config file is created.

 **`--issues`** (default: `"./jiragen-issues.csv"`)
-A custom path to the issues template CSV file, if one was set.
+A custom path where the issues template CSV file is created.

 ## Configuration